A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

-A lookup table offers an example of a non-conscious system under Definition 4.2.
-A lookup table $L$ simply implements some input/output function $f: I \rightarrow O$.
-It has no complexity, no internal dynamics, and is entirely static.
-Imagine a theory $T$ that claims $L$ has non-trivial consciousness.
-What could $T$ base its prediction of consciousness on?
-Certainly, not just the fact that some set of IF-THEN statements exist.
-The \textit{only} relevant property for a theory of consciousness when it comes to $L$ is the input or output of the function $f$ itself.
-However, that's the identical function that determines all the experimental inference data!
+A lookup table offers an archetypal example of a non-conscious system under Definition 4.2.
+Any lookup table $L$ simply implements an I/O function $f: I \rightarrow O$.
+Imagine a theory $T$ that predicts $L$ has non-trivial consciousness.
+What could $T$ base its prediction of consciousness on? $L$ is not internally complex, lacks all dynamics, is entirely static, has no memory capabilities, and there is no information flow across any parts or modules.
+Certainly, a theory cannot make meaningful predictions of consciousness based on merely the fact that some set of IF-THEN statements exist.
+The sole relevant property for a theory of consciousness pertaining to $L$ is the I/O of the function $f$ itself.
+However, that's the same function that determines all the experimental inference data!
 Therefore, any $T$ predicting $L$ is conscious must base this prediction solely on $f$, which is identical to the basis of inference, creating strict dependency.
 Thus any given $T$ is trivial.
-Thus, $L$ is \textit{necessarily} a non-conscious system (as long as non-trivial theories of consciousness exist).
+Thus, $L$ is \textit{necessarily} a non-conscious system (as long as, per Definition 4.1, non-trivial theories of consciousness exist).

-\begin{definition}[Substitution Distance] For a pair of systems, $s, s' \in S$, that share identical input/output (or approximately equivalent input/output, which could be verbal, behavioral, classifications, text, etc.), the \emph{substitution distance} $d_S(s, s')$ is determined by the set of properties $\mathcal{P}$ that differ between $s$ and $s'$. \end{definition}
+\begin{definition}[Substitution Distance] For a pair of systems, $s$ and $s'$, that share identical I/O (or approximately equivalent I/O, wherein this could describe behavior or responding to text, etc.), the substitution distance $d_S(s, s')$ is determined by the space of properties $\mathcal{P}$ that differ between $s$ and $s'$. \end{definition}